18+ Favorite Field Day Games

 Use feed sacks or pillow cases.
 Participants put both legs in their sack and jump to the finish line. (grades 3-5)

 Set up 15 to 20 cones, a mix of small, medium, and large, on a field or pavement.
-Have kids try to toss Hula-Hoops over the cones. (grades 3-5)
+Have kids try to toss Hula-Hoops over the cones.
+You can also use inflatable rings (like pool floats). (grades 3-5)

 Water Balloon Toss